spruceid/spruceid.dev/docs/didkit/runtime-config.md

-[`reqwest`](https://docs.rs/reqwest/0.11.6/reqwest/) library. `reqwest` checks the environmental variables in DIDKit's environment for the variables `HTTP_PROXY`/`http_proxy` and `HTTPS_PROXY`/`https_proxy` to route http and https trafffic respectively.
+[`reqwest`](https://docs.rs/reqwest/0.11.6/reqwest/) library. `reqwest` checks the environmental variables in DIDKit's environment for the variables `HTTP_PROXY`/`http_proxy` and `HTTPS_PROXY`/`https_proxy` to route http and https traffic respectively.
 If you have set up such a proxy, including a reverse proxy or SOCKS service, you can set the appropriate environmental variable(s) and assume `reqwest` will route appropriately.